 Offsite: Killjoy Clare Short revives anti-page 3 rant

 Lord Justice Leveson's inquiry into the ethics of the press heard some impressive, if depressing, evidence this week from women's groups about the continued use of sexualised imagery in some newspapers and about a culture of relentless sexism in

 In response, he said that his terms of reference did not stretch to such issues.
 But surely the depiction of half the population in a way that is now illegal on workplace walls and before the watershed in broadcasting, is an issue of media

+ethics?
 Interestingly, the evidence put to the inquiry was censored before circulation to remove the images that are perfectly legal in millions of newspapers that spread across society.

 The Leveson Inquiry should also take note of my experience to learn how the media can censor public debate.
 The deliberate bullying I endured was designed to stop me discussing an issue of public concern and to frighten other women off.
 This is

 not a question of phone hacking or intrusion of privacy, but in some ways it is worse.

 Tabloid vilification helped kill off a debate that would have forced Page 3 images out of British newspapers and perhaps obliged the media to behave and report in a less sexist way.
 Twenty-six years on, Lord Leveson should seriously consider the